psastras/sarif-rs/serde-sarif/README.md

 ## Crate Features

-This crate contains different features which may be enabled depndending on your use case.
+This crate contains different features which may be enabled depending on your use case.

 ### Example